Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1940 - Newtown Heights, Sarasota FL.
 Public housing.
 Status unknown.

 1941 - The Jules and Marie Glorieux House, McClellan Park, Sarasota FL.
 Twitchell's in-laws.
 Paul Rudolph is believed to have worked on this during his summer internship.
 Ed Root was the project manager for construction.
-Deeded to Marie Gloriuex.
+Deeded to Marie Glorieux.
 Deeded around 1950 to her daughter, Lucienne Glorieux Twitchell, Twitchell's first wife.
 Status unknown.

 USModernist